AdventOfCode2022-Massey/day07/README.md

 ---

-OK, I think we're done here.
+OK, I think we're almost done here.

 Ben has kind of dropped out at this point.
 I (Bart) spent six days trying to figure out why my perfectly clean and